robstoll/atrium/README.md

     }
     ```

-As you can see in [atriumVerbs.kt](https://github.com/robstoll/atrium/tree/master/misc/verbs-internal/atrium-verbs-internal-common/src/main/kotlin/ch/tutteli/atrium/verbs/internal/atriumVerbs.kt),
+As you can see in [atriumVerbs.kt](https://github.com/robstoll/atrium/tree/master/misc/verbs-internal/atrium-verbs-internal-common/src/main/kotlin/ch/tutteli/atrium/api/verbs/internal/atriumVerbs.kt),
 it is up to you if you use the same name for all assertion functions or not
 (Atrium itself uses `expect` to postulate assertions about thrown `Throwable`s and `assert` for other assertions).

 What are the benefits of creating own assertion verbs:
 - you can limit the set of available assertion verbs. <br/>
-  Say you want that everyone uses `expect` but not `assertThat`, removing `assertThat` is surely a better option than using a linter.
+  Say you want that everyone uses `expect` but not `assert` nor `assertThat`, removing them is surely a better option than using a linter.
 - you can encapsulate the reporting style. <br/>
   This is especially useful if you have multiple projects and want to have a consistent reporting style.
   For instance, you could change from same-line to multi-line reporting or report not only failing but also successful assertions, change the output language etc.